 Jupiter 11 135mm f/4.0 telephoto lens on Sony NEX 6 – with samples

 This post describes my experiences with a Jupiter 11 telephoto lens fitted to my sony NEX 6 via an M39 to NEX adaptor.
 Hopefully it will be useful to anyone who owns this camera and is thinking of purchasing one of these lenses.
-For the impatient the samples are here
+For the impatient the samples are here but for everyone else here are some pictures of the lens itself.

 I found this beauty on e-bay from a dealer in Glasgow.
 It looked like a nice clean example so I bought it with ‘buy it now’ and took delivery a few days later.
 The lens looks quite long, but that is mostly because it is only about 1 3/4 inches in diameter (it takes a 40.5mm filter).
 It’s actually only about 4 inches long in fact.